deepyjr/GFC_Test/README.md

  python .\manage.py runserver
 ```

-If you remove somethings on a Class you have to run the 2 following commands:
+If you remove somethings in classes you have to run the 2 following commands:

  ```bash
  python .\manage.py makemigration
  python .\manage.py migrate
 ```
+## Use the project

+To use the project you have to create a user you have 2 options here :
+ - register by the super admin command (it work with the both logins)
+ - register by the normal way to get a simple user

+The filter for the date in the home page shall be used like that :

+ month/day/year